sramp/AppSwiftSQLite/README.md

 ## 🛠️ differences from original

 I have changed the package name to AppSwiftSQLite due to a conflict with /System/Library/PrivateFrameworks/SwiftSQLite.framework/SwiftSQLite

-#To import into your projects use :
+To import into your project use :

 import AppSwiftSQLite